-Notice is hereby given that the Annual Meeting will be held in the Salon "Pierre-de-Coubertin" of the OMNI Mont-Royal Hotel, 1050 Sherbrooke Street West, in the City of Montréal, Québec, at 11:00 a.m., local time, on Thursday, August 1st, 2013 (the "Meeting Date"), for the following purposes:
+Notice is hereby given that the Annual Meeting will be held in the Salon des Saisons of the OMNI Mont-Royal Hotel, 1050 Sherbrooke Street West, in the City of Montréal, Québec, at 11:00 a.m., local time, on Thursday, August 7th, 2014 (the "Meeting Date"), for the following purposes:

-- 1. to receive the Consolidated Financial Statements of the Corporation for the year ended March 31, 2013 and the auditors' report thereon; - 2. to elect directors; - 3. to appoint the independent auditors and to authorize the directors to fix their remuneration; and - 4. to transact such other business as may properly be brought before the meeting.
+- 1. to receive the Consolidated Financial Statements of the Corporation for the year ended March 31, 2014 and the auditors' report thereon; - 2. to elect directors; - 3. to appoint the independent auditors and to authorize the directors to fix their remuneration; and - 4. to transact such other business as may properly be brought before the meeting.

-Proxies to be used at the Annual Meeting must be deposited with the Corporation c/o Computershare Investor Services Inc., by mail to the address on the envelope provided herewith, or by personal delivery to 1500 University Street, 7th Floor, Montréal, Québec, Canada H3A 3S8, not later than 5:00 p.m., local time, on Tuesday, July 30, 2013.
+Proxies to be used at the Annual Meeting must be deposited with the Corporation c/o Computershare Investor Services Inc., by mail to the address on the envelope provided herewith, or by personal delivery to 1500 University Street, 7th Floor, Montréal, Québec, Canada H3A 3S8, not later than 5:00 p.m., local time, on Tuesday, August 5, 2014.